The best newer books I’ve read

 Emerson says, Never read a book that is not a year old, so there are books here from previous years, but all of them were published by small presses.

-Points of Attack — Mark de Silva: Review forthcoming — “[T]he desire to feel a certain way about oneself or the world perverts the desire to know,” writes Mark de Silva on the last page of his electric book of short essays, Points of Attack…”
+Points of Attack — Mark de Silva: Review — “[T]he desire to feel a certain way about oneself or the world perverts the desire to know,” writes Mark de Silva on the last page of his electric book of short essays, Points of Attack…”

 Unions and Thought Flights — Robert Musil (translator: Genese Grill): I interviewed Genese for LA Review of Books.